deltaprojects/example-ads/grunt-workflow/README.md

-# Multiple ads with the same setup
+# Multiple ads with the same source
 This is a more complex setup.
 But also a lot more powerful.

 ## Get started